 - Mix together the wet and dry ingredients until well combined.
 Spread the batter evenly into a generously greased 8 x 8 inch baking pan.

 - Bake at 350°F for 20-22 minutes and then turn oven off and leave for another 5 minutes.
 A toothpick inserted in the centre should come out clean.
 Allow to cool completely in the pan and then loosen edges with a rubber spatula before removing.
+(Refer to the detailed video instructions below if further clarification is needed)

 Notes

-This recipe card provides the basic details to make this recipe.
-For more information, questions or variations please review the content above the recipe card.
+For more information, tips and variations please review the recipe video and content above and below the recipe card.

 Updates and Revisions

-If conflicting information between the video and recipe card, the recipe card will always have the most up to date information, ingredients and instructions.
+If the video and recipe card differ, follow the recipe card for the latest ingredients and instructions.

 Nutritional Information